Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: BACKGROUND and INTRODUCTION

 A key motivation of Ref.~\cite{kitaev2001unpaired} was the possibility of using the isolated end MBS for topological quantum computation~\cite{nayak2008nonabelian}, provided a 1D topological superconductor can be found.
 This can be done by suitably manipulating the MBS in their degenerate quantum subspace, defined by both MBS occupied or empty, as indicated by their parity, provided they are located sufficiently far from each other.
-In this scenario, the topological protection is `exponential', i.e., the overlap between the two MBS at the ends leads to an exponentially small energy splitting going as $\exp(-L/\xi)$ in the $L\gg\xi$ regime.
-Since in many situations, the coherence length (which in the topological superconducting state implies the size of the MBS localization at the end, thus controlling their end-to-end overlap suppressing the Majorana identity—for strong overlap the states are simply ABS) itself goes as $\frac{1}{\Delta}$.
+In this scenario, the topological protection is `exponential', i.e., the overlap between the two MBS at the ends leads to an exponentially small energy splitting going as $\exp(-L/\xi)$ in the $L\gg\xi$ regime, thus preserving their zero energy status which is crucial for topology.
+Since in many situations, the coherence length (which in the topological superconducting state implies the size of the MBS localization at the end, thus controlling their end-to-end overlap suppressing the Majorana identity—for strong overlap the states are simply ABS), itself goes as $\frac{1}{\Delta}$.
 The superconducting gap $\Delta$ controls the topological protection—the larger the gap, the shorter the coherence length, and hence the stronger the protection through the $\exp(-L/\xi)$ factor in the Majorana splitting.
-However, such exponential regimes may not exist in short wires or even in longer wires with strong disorder.
+However, such exponential regimes may not exist in short wires or even in longer wires with strong disorder and/or small energy gap.
 No direct experimental measurement of $\xi$ is feasible, so in realistic situations, we do not know if the $L\gg \xi$ topological condition is satisfied.
+Note that disorder may make $L$ much smaller than the wire length because the electron localization length is the relevant quantity to be compared with the SC coherence length, and for strong disorder the electron localization length may very well be shorter than the wire length in realistic devices.